Serving Southern Ohio Communities with Pride

 Ice Dams and Snow Loads

-Winter snow accumulation and ice dam formation present challenges for roofing systems.
+Winter snow accumulation and ice dam formation pose challenges for roofing systems, particularly in the Cleveland area along Lake Erie.
 Proper attic insulation, ventilation, and roof design help prevent ice dams, but the quality of the installation matters enormously.
 A poorly installed roof can develop ice dam problems regardless of design.

 Our roofing installations incorporate proper ventilation strategies, appropriate underlayment selection, and careful attention to valley and eave details where ice dams most commonly form.
 We’ve seen what works and what fails in Ohio winters, and we apply that knowledge to every installation.